deemp/elibrary/README.md

 - able to use SSH and CLI programs in general.
 - knowledgeable in Nix and understand [flake.nix](./flake.nix).
-- able to understand the above sections that explain how to develop and deploy the library.
+- able to understand sections that explain how to develop and deploy the library.

 Please, contact one of the current project maintainers so that maintainers can transfer their knowledge to a new maintainer.